-The Authority prepared budget projections and developed a budget for review and approval by the Minister of Health and Community Services pursuant to section 20 of the Act.
-The Authority projected an operating budget of approximately \$516,000.
-Of that total budget, it was projected that approximately \$345,000 would be derived from revenue collected from review fees levied by industry-funded contract research sponsored by pharmaceutical and other forprofit entities.
-The remaining funding would be provided by MUN and Eastern Health.
+The Authority has prepared budget projections and is in process of developing a budget for review and approval by the Minister of Health and Community Services pursuant to section 20 of the Act.
+The Authority will have an operating budget of approximately \$516,000.
+Of that total budget, approximately \$345,000 will be derived from revenue collected from review fees levied by industry-funded contract research sponsored by pharmaceutical and other for-profit entities.
+The remaining funding will be provided by MUN and Eastern Health.